-But of course, you can also visit one of the numerous museums here – okay, it is also good to warm up and take a break from the cold when needed, but did you know that there are more than 60 cultural institutions to visit?
+But of course, you can also visit one of the numerous museums here.
+Honestly, it is also good to warm up and take a break from the cold when needed, but did you know that there are more than 60 cultural institutions to visit?

 Day Trips From Vienna in the Winter

-Hallstatt is one of the most beautiful places in Austria – and while I have not visited in the winter, I have seen pictures of Hallstatt in winter.
+Hallstatt is one of the most beautiful places in Austria!
+While I have not visited in the winter (I have only been there in fall), I have seen pictures of Hallstatt.

 And I must say, Hallstatt in the winter seems like a perfect day trip from Vienna.
-Yes, it takes a while to get there, but if you have a spare day, then I recommend investing the time to see this small village in the winter.
+Yes, it takes a while to get there, but if you have a day to spare, then I recommend investing the time to see this small village in the winter.